-Your Career Consultant or Client Services Administrator at your local Resettlement Centre can advise you on vocational training opportunities with both the CTP and Preferred Suppliers.
-For more specialist advice, expert tutors at the Resettlement Training Centre in Aldershot can help you.
+Your Career Consultant or Client Services Advisor at your local CTP Resettlement Centre can advise you on vocational training opportunities with both the CTP and accredited Preferred Suppliers.
+For more specialist advice, our expert tutors at the Resettlement Training Centre in Aldershot can help you.

-You may be able to access training courses delivered by the CTP at the Resettlement Training Centre (RTC), Aldershot and some Regional Resettlement Centres (RRC) on a standby/fill up basis depending on whether they are Contract Funded or Non-Contract Funded.
-JSP 534, paragraph 460 provides more details.
+You may be able to access training courses delivered by the CTP at the Resettlement Training Centre (RTC), Aldershot and some CTP Resettlement Centres on a standby/fill up basis depending on whether they are Contract Funded or Non-Contract Funded.

 Contact the Course Booking and Information centre or click here for course information or contact the Course Booking & Information Centre to book your place on 01252 954 007.